twhtanghk/util.auth/README.md

 # util.auth
-util.auth is an angular module for application to login oauth2 server on pop-up iframe.
+util.auth is an angular module for application to verify user login via pre-defined oauth2 server on pop-up iframe.

 ## Usage
 Install the package